Four routines that foster continuous improvement

-The VMMC has an enviable reputation for quality and safety of care that they attest to their adaption of Toyota’s production system, commonly known as Lean.
+The VMI has an enviable reputation for quality and safety of care that they attest to their adaption of Toyota’s production system, commonly known as Lean.
 Through this partnership, a set of routines has emerged that creates regular and predictable formal spaces for informal and reflective dialogue at every level.

 Here are four methods that have helped innovations spread: